July 19, 2013 |

-Sixty-six down, a kajillion to go.
-One week after confiscating 37 dirt bikes and ATVs in a crackdown on the vehicles, police seized another 29 in live-stops throughout the city this weekend.
+SIXTY-SIX DOWN, a kajillion to go.
+One week after confiscating 37 dirt bikes and ATVs in a crackdown on the vehicles, police seized an additional 29 in live-stops throughout the city last weekend.
 "It's on!" police spokesman Lt.
-Raymond Evers said of the city's battle against riders who zoom through streets and parks.
+Ray Evers said of the city's battle against riders who zoom through streets and parks.
 Police, working undercover and in uniform, took 16 dirt bikes and 13 four-wheelers from Cobbs Creek Park, the Belmont Plateau and areas frequented by riders in the 24th, 25th and 26th districts, police said.

 February 2, 1996 |